How much does it cost to own a pet in Australia?

 Australians spend an average of $25,000 per pet, over each pet’s lifetime.
 So that’s an average of $50,000 if you’ve got a pair of dogs or an average of $100,000 if you’ve got four cats.
 This is an average of course and some pets will cost more than others.
 Some owners, too, will spend more on their pets than others.

 In 2016, Australians spent a whopping $12.2 billion on pets.
 Of that money, 57.5% was spent on pooches and 32.7% was spent on our feline friends.

 Don’t let these big numbers scare you off.
 While collectively we spend a fortune on our four-legged friends, the individual costs when broken down don’t sound all that frightening.
 If you own a cat, the minimum yearly cost you can expect is about $1,029.

 A dog, on the other hand, will cost you slightly more at about $910 each year.
 These figures aren’t infallible, however.
-The true cost of owning a pet all depends on factors like the size of the animal, their appetite, predispositions to illness and if pet bills are paid by your pet health insurance provider.
+The true cost of owning a pet all depends on factors like the size of the animal, their appetite, predispositions to illness and if vet bills are covered by your pet health insurance provider.

 There are some costs that a lot of people don’t really consider when diving into pet ownership.
 Here are some of the things to keep in mind.

 In the case of travel, your pet will need babysitting.

 If you’re an avid traveller, you’ll need to consider some of the costs involved when it comes to things like pet transport (if your pet is travelling with you) or the cost of boarding (if you require babysitting services).
 According to the Pet Ownership Report in 2016, Australians spend just under $150 million a year on boarding services for dogs and about $46 million on transport.
 If you’re planning to take your pet overseas, this is where it can get really expensive, so just make sure you know what you’re getting into.

 Grooming services can big an ongoing cost, depending on the breed.